furqan41/RT_1-ASSIGNMENT_3/final_assignment/README.md

 2. Select one of the possible positions.

 There are 6 location listed as a possible targets for the robot to navigate to and based on the action selected between 1 or 2 a location will be set as a target location for the mobile robot to navigate to.
 There are two path planning algorithms implemented in this package, MoveBase Action(Dijkstra) and Bug0.
-MoveBase is the default algorithm for action one and two but if the user select action 5, the user gets to use the Bug0 Algorithm to navigate to the selected or chosen target just once and then it is set back to the default algorithm.
-The user also has the opportunity to make the mobile robot follow the external walls in the environment by selecting action 3, this action can be stopped by selecting action 4.
-Below shows a view of the behaviour of the mobile robot when action one is selected with the default path planning algorithm still set to MoveBase.
+MoveBase is the default algorithm for action , the user gets to use the Bug0 Algorithm to navigate to the selected or chosen target just once and then it is set back to the default algorithm.
+The user also has the opportunity to make the mobile robot follow the external walls in the environment by runing the wall_follow_service_m.py node,  Below shows a view of the behaviour of the mobile robot when action one is selected with the default path planning algorithm still set to MoveBase.
 <div align="center">
 <img src="images/simulation.gif" title="MoveBase Path Planning simulation" alt="MoveBase Path Planning simulation" >
 </div>